tophertimzen/tophertimzen.github.io/_content/cs407/labs/lab5.md

 - What did the malware do?
 - How did malware stay persistent?
 - How did the malware resolve API functions?
-	- Where any API functions used without obfuscation?
+	- Were any API functions used without obfuscation?
 If so, which ones?
 - How did the malware ensure only one version of itself was running?
 - How did the malware exfiltrate data?
 	- Did any data get exfiltrated while this machine was running?